 - Based on thermal response tests or drilling feedback the re-calculation and final design confirmation

-- Borehole designs of the geothermal survey and installation will be to the latest MIS 3005 requirements to enable the project to comply for funding from the government.
+- Borehole designs of the geothermal survey and installation will be to the latest MIS 3005 requirements to enable the project to comply with the relevant requirements to receive funding from the government

-In the absence of any geological data, Teckna Group will estimate the borehole requirement using conservative values for heat recovery.
+In the absence of any geological data assembled from geothermal ground surveys, Teckna Group will estimate the borehole requirement using our expert knowledge and experience, as well as by using conservative values for heat recovery.
 However, this can result in 5-10% more borehole metres being drilled than absolutely necessary.

 On larger installations, this can easily mean a difference of one borehole or more.
-As each borehole is likely to add £4-5K to the cost of the total installation it soon begins to make sense to invest in a geothermal survey.
-Geothermal surveys will achieve a more accurate estimation of total borehole requirements.
+This may not seem like a lot at first glance, but with each borehole being likely to add £4-5,000 to the cost of the total installation, it soon begins to make sense to invest in a geothermal survey.

 - As a rule of thumb, installations of up to around 15kW Heat pump capacity can be estimated solely using the MCS tables.